Robust inference for threshold regression models: INTRODUCTION

-Another powerful motivation to test for a kink comes from the statistical inferential point of view.
-As we discuss in Section \ref{sec:model}, the kink design can be represented by a set of restrictions on the parameter space of the threshold regression (\ref{eq:model}) below.
-Thus, the parameters can be consistently estimated by the unrestricted least squares estimator.
-Unlike in the linear regression model where one can still make valid inference based on the unconstrained estimation without knowing if the constraint holds true, inferences in our context have very different statistical properties under a kink design when using the unrestricted estimation.
-More specifically, we discover that the rate of convergence of the estimate of the threshold point becomes $n^{1/3}$ in contrast to $ n^{1/2},$ which was obtained by Chan and Tsai $\left( 1998\right) $ and Feder $\left( 1975a\right) $ when the (true) constrained of a kink is employed in its estimation.
-The asymptotic distribution of the threshold estimator is no longer normal but the \textquotedblleft $argmax$ \textquotedblright\ of some Gaussian process.\footnote{ Gonzalo and Wolf $(2005)$ examined the validity of the subsampling inference for the threshold model.
-One of their results concerns the unrestricted estimator of threshold point when the model has a kink.
-Our theoretical findings cast doubts on their result under the continuity restriction.} On the other hand, we find that the unconstrained estimator of the slope parameters is asymptotically independent of the estimator of the threshold point.
-This is also the case under the jump design of Hansen $(2000)$ but not under the kink design in Feder $(1975a)$ and others.
-So, we can conclude that the statistical inference for the threshold regression models hinges too much on the unverified assumption of kink versus jump.
+We show an interesting property that the estimator of the threshold parameter fails to be root-$n$ consistent, contrary to what one might expect, if the model is continuous but the true restriction is not imposed in the estimation procedure.
+More specifically, we show that the rate of convergence of the estimate of the threshold point becomes $n^{1/3}$ in contrast to $n^{1/2}$, which was first obtained by Feder $\left( 1975a\right) $ and in the time series context by Chan and Tsay $\left( 1998\right) $ by imposing the (true) constraint of a kink in its estimation.
+The asymptotic distribution of the threshold estimator is no longer normal but the \textquotedblleft $\limfunc{argmax}$\textquotedblright\ of some Gaussian process.
+On the other hand, we find that the unconstrained estimator of the slope parameters is asymptotically independent of the estimator of the threshold point, contrary to the findings in previous works.
+The asymptotic independence is also the case under the jump models of Chan $\left( 1993\right) $ or Hansen $(2000)$ but not under the constrained estimation of Feder's (1975) or Chan and Tsay's (1998) kink models.
+This finding is interesting and new, when compared to standard results in regression models, where it is known that the consequence of not using the (true) restrictions is inefficiency but otherwise the asymptotic distribution is still Gaussian and the rate of convergence is the same.
+So, we conclude that the statistical inference for threshold regression models hinges too much on the unverified assumption of kink versus jump.

-Thus, one of the main purposes of this paper is to develop testing procedures to distinguish between jump and kink designs.
-Hansen $(2015)$ had considered inference under the kink design and mentioned \textquotedblleft one could imagine testing the assumption of continuity within the threshold model class.
-This is a difficult problem, one to which we are unaware of a solution, and therefore is not pursued in this paper\textquotedblright .
-We present two test statistics that are based on the quasi-likelihood ratio.
-One of the tests is not asymptotically pivotal since it involves multiple restrictions, while the other test is pivotal yet it appears less powerful based on our Monte Carlo experiment.
-Bootstrap methods are proposed to estimate $p$-values of the test.
-These are in fact closely related to the second goal of the paper and can be viewed as its by-product.